-At Expo, when we’re putting together an issue, we’re always looking at diversity, whether that’s diversity in genre, in voice, or in author representation.
-And what better way to celebrate diversity during Pride Month than to share some of my favorite LGBT reads?
+At Expo, when we’re putting together an issue, we’re always looking at diversity, whether that’s diversity in genre, voice, or author representation.
+What better way to celebrate diversity during Pride Month than to share some of my favorite LGBT reads?

-To be fair, many of these stories may not be considered classic LGBT literature.
-However, each one shines a light on the various ways people can fall under the LGBTQ+ umbrella and feature diverse and intensely real characters who are defined by so much more than their sexuality.
+Many of these stories may not be considered “classic” LGBT literature.
+However, each one shines a light on the various ways people can fall under the LGBTQ+ umbrella, and features diverse and intensely real characters who are defined by so much more than their sexuality.
 From drag queens and doms in penthouse apartments to tooth-rotting locker room romance, these stories explore the unique and beautiful spectrum of gender, sex, and orientation, ultimately showing that love is love is love.

 A Little Life by Hanya Yanagihara (Fiction)

 I had the pleasure of hearing Hanya Yanagihara speak at the Ubud Writers & Readers Festival last fall and was in awe of pretty much every word that came out of her mouth.
 As eloquent a speaker as any writer can hope to be, she sold me on A Little Life before I knew anything about the book.
 I rushed to pick up a copy, but it had already sold out.
 Fortunately, I snagged the last copy the airport just in time for my twelve-hour flight home—time well needed, given the book’s intimidating 700-plus page count.
-The length is justified, however, as A Little Life, which was shortlisted for the Man Booker Prize (among many others), is a powerful, deep dive into the lives of four college friends who have just moved to New York City.
+The length is justified, however, as A Little Life (which was shortlisted for the Man Booker Prize, among others) is a powerful, deep dive into the lives of four college friends who have just moved to New York City.
 There’s Willem, a level-headed aspiring actor; J.B., a spoiled, charismatic artist; Malcolm, an immature architect; and Jude, a brilliant, disabled lawyer.

-From the outset, Yanagihara seems to be laying the foundation for a typical coming-of-age story set in a New York of the timeless present: vibrant and diverse, free of the constraints of sociopolitical context, where everyone realizes their potential yet few can escape past demons.
+From the outset, Yanagihara seems to be laying the foundation for a typical coming-of-age story.
+A Little Life is set in a New York of the timeless present: vibrant and diverse, free of the constraints of sociopolitical context, where everyone realizes their potential yet few can escape past demons.
 This is especially true of Jude, who emerges as the novel’s reluctant, tortured protagonist.
-The closer the narrative weaves to Jude’s point of view and his evolving friendship with Willem, the more the reader question his history and the origins of his physical pain and fear of intimacy, which remains for most of the novel a mystery to both his friends and the reader.
+The closer the narrative weaves to Jude’s point of view and his evolving friendship with Willem, the more we question his history and the origins of his physical pain and fear of intimacy, which remain for most of the novel a mystery to both his friends and the reader.